Lankford talks about federal efforts to hinder COVID-19, feels optimistic about vaccines

 The constantly changing information people are given also causes anxiety and distrust.

-The senator said it’s going to take a vaccine that enables us to “see COVID in the rearview mirror,” to really fix many of the issues.
+The senator said it’s going to take a vaccine that enable us to “see COVID in the rearview mirror,” to really fix many of the issues.

 But he offered some good news.